Bridgeconn/usfm-grammar/README.md

 #### USFM to JSON
 ```
-var grammar = require('usfm-grammar')
+const grammar = require('usfm-grammar')
+const usfm = new grammar.USFMparser()
-var jsonOutput = grammar.parseUSFM(/**The USFM Text to be converted to JSON**/)
+var jsonOutput = usfm.convert(/**The USFM Text to be converted to JSON**/)
-var jsonCleanOutput = grammar.parseUSFM(/**The USFM Text to be converted to JSON**/, grammar.SCRIPTURE)
+var jsonCleanOutput = usfm.convert(/**The USFM Text to be converted to JSON**/, grammar.SCRIPTURE)
 ```
-The `grammar.parseUSFM()` method returns a JSON structure for the passed-in USFM string, if it is a valid usfm file.
+The `USFMparser.convert()` method returns a JSON structure for the passed-in USFM string, if it is a valid usfm file.
-The `grammar.parseUSFM()` method can take an optional second argument, `grammar.SCRIPTURE`.
+The `USFMparser.convert()` method can take an optional second argument, `grammar.SCRIPTURE`.
 In which case, the output JSON will contain only the most relevant scripture content, excluding all other USFM content.
 If you intent to create a usfm from the data after processing it, we recommend using this method without the `SCRIPTURE` flag as this would loose information of other markers.

 ```
-var usfmValidity = grammar.validate(/**USFM Text to be checked**/)
+var usfmValidity = usfm.validate(/**USFM Text to be checked**/)
 ```
 The `grammar.validate()` method returns a Boolean depending on whether the input USFM text syntax satisfies the grammar or not.

 #### JSON to USFM
 ```
+const json = new grammar.JSONparser()
-var usfmString = grammar.parseJSON(jsonOutput)
+var usfmString = json.convert(jsonOutput)
 ```
-The `grammar.parseJSON()` takes a the JSON object generated using USFM Grammar and converts it to it's corresponding USFM text.
-The only side effect being that multiple spaces in the file are normalized to single-space.
+The `JSONparser.convert()` takes a the JSON object generated using USFM Grammar and converts it to it's corresponding USFM text.
+The only side effect being that multiple consecutive lines and spaces in the file are normalized to single-line and single-space.